MockingbirdME/game_md/Dev's D20 version/core rules.md

 # Money and Equipment
 ## Currency
 ## Armor and Weapons
+### Armor
+### Weapons
+Weapons have a number of keywords as follows:
+Any Number: *armor piercing(x)*, *bash*, *balanced*, *cover(x)*, *crude*, *heavy(x)*, *non-lethal*, *parrying*, *pole arm*, *reach(x)*, *sap*, *size(x)*, *trip*, *a single word for requires training*
+Always One: *hand-and-a-half*, *one-handed*, *small*, *two-handed* Always One: *axe*, *blade, short*, *blade, long*, *bludgeoning*, *brawling*, *spear*
+  - *armor piercing(x):* this weapon reduces the target's armor value by x while resolving its attacks.
+  - *bash:* can be used to make the *bash* melee combat action.
+  - *balanced:* if wielded in the user's primary hand they gain a +1 parry bonus to their melee defense bonus (a character's total parry bonus can not be greater than the number of ranks they have in the *parry secondary skill (personal defense)*).
+  - *cover(x):* a character wielding this weapon gains a +x shield bonus to their melee and ranged defense bonus against attacks coming from their front arc (a character's total shield bonus can not be greater than one plus the number of ranks they have in the *shields secondary skill (personal defense)*).
+  - *crude:* the weapon's base damage is reduced by one and all attacks made with the weapon gain one level of disadvantage.
+  - *heavy(x):* a character without with a body attribute of less than x gains a penalty die when attacking with this weapon, can not make free attacks with it, and does not benefit from any defense bonuses from it.
+  - *non-lethal:*
+  - *parrying:* a character wielding this weapon gains a +1 parry bonus to their melee defense bonus (a character's total parry bonus can not be greater than the number of ranks they have in the *parry secondary skill (personal defense)*).
+  - *pole arm:*
+  - *reach(x):*
+  - *sap:*
+  - *size(x):* x is the size of character the weapon is designed for (size 0 if this keyword is absent).
+A character wielding a weapon designed for a size larger than itself gains a level of disadvantage to all attacks they make with the weapon and do not benefit from any defense bonuses from it.
+A weapon with a negative size has its base damage reduced by its size, minimum one.
+A weapon with a positive size has its max body damage bonus increased by the size.
+  - *trip:* can be used to make the *trip* melee combat action.
+  - *a single word for requires training:*
+  - *hand-and-a-half:* the weapon can be wielded two-handed (increasing its damage by 2); it has a base damage of 3 and ignores any damage bonus from the character's body stat exceeding +2.
+  - *one-handed:* the weapon can be wielded two-handed (increasing its damage by 1); it has a base damage of 2 and ignores any damage bonus from the character's body stat exceeding +2.
+  - *small:* the weapon has a base damage of 1 and a max body bonus of +1.
+  - *two-handed:* the weapon can be wielded two-handed (increasing its damage by 2); it has a base damage of 3, if wielded one handed the character gains two levels of disadvantage to all attacks made with it and does not benefit from any defense bonuses from it, and ignores any damage bonus from the character's body stat exceeding +3.
+  - *axe:* the weapon inflicts penetrating damage and its max body damage bonus is increased by one.
+  - *blade, short:* the weapon inflicts penetrating damage, if the damage is converted to concussive damage additional successes cannot be used to increase damage.
+Additional successes can be used to reduce the armor value of a target by 2 each for the purpose of the attack.
+  - *blade, long:* the weapon inflicts penetrating damage, if the damage is converted to concussive damage additional successes in excess of the weapon's max body damage bonus cannot be used to increase damage.
+Additional successes can be used to reduce the armor value of a target by 1 each for the purpose of the attack.
+  - *bludgeoning:* the weapon inflicts concussive damage, its base damage and max body damage bonus are doubled.
+  - *brawling:* this weapon's base damage is increased by the character's rank in the *brawling secondary skill (melee combat)*
+  - *spear:* the weapon inflicts penetrating damage, each success used to increase damage also increases reduces the target's armor value for the purpose of the attack, if the attack is converted to concussive damage ignore all damage added from successes.

 ## Adventuring Gear
 ## Arcane Essence and Essence Items
 ## Cost of Living